LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 * [devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference)

 The [refinitivapis/realtimesdk_c](https://hub.docker.com/r/refinitivapis/realtimesdk_c), [refinitivapis/realtimesdk_java](https://hub.docker.com/r/refinitivapis/realtimesdk_java), and [refinitivapis/websocket_api](https://hub.docker.com/r/refinitivapis/websocket_api) docker images are the good starting points for developers who new to the [Refinitiv Real-Time SDK](https://developers.refinitiv.com/en/use-cases-catalog/refinitiv-real-time).
-Developers can use the Docker image with the Remote - Containers extensions to set up a development environment and run the SDK examples on the VS Code editor with just a simple steps.
+Developers can use the Docker image with the Remote - Containers extensions to set up a development environment and run the SDK examples on the VS Code editor with just simple steps.

-If you are the developers who already familiar with Maven, I highly recommend you check the [How to deploy and run Real-Time Java Application with Maven in Docker](https://developers.refinitiv.com/en/article-catalog/article/how-to-deploy-and-run-real-time-java-application-with-maven-in-d) that shows how to use Maven to set up the RTSDK JAva development and build environment via Docker
+If you are the developers who are already familiar with Maven, I highly recommend you check the [How to deploy and run Real-Time Java Application with Maven in Docker](https://developers.refinitiv.com/en/article-catalog/article/how-to-deploy-and-run-real-time-java-application-with-maven-in-d) that shows how to use Maven to set up the RTSDK Java development and build environment via Docker

 ## <a id="ref"></a>References